Shawn Lawrence Otto: Biography

 Otto lives on a hobby farm near Marine on St. Croix with his wife, Rebecca Otto, a former Minnesota State Auditor and 2018 candidate for Governor.
-Their home, called "Breezy", is passive and active solar, geothermal, wind-powered, and super-insulated.
-Otto designed it, and the couple built it with their own hands.
+Their home, called "Breezy", is passive and active solar, geothermal, wind-powered, and super-insulated house that they designed and built.
 Otto's family forefather, C.D.
 Gilfillan, co-founded the Republican Party of Minnesota.

 Otto is a past (2009–2011) Board Chair of the Loft Literary Center in Minneapolis.